-The following will give you a list of options:
+The following will give you the full list of options:

 To compile everything you’ve configured:

-To install the C++ library and the python bindings (if configured successfully; you might need to run this command with sudo):
+To install the C++ library, python bindings, extractors and Vamp plugin (if configured successfully; you might need to run this command with sudo):

 To run the C++ base unit tests (only test basic library behavior):